Consensys/eth2.0-dafny/README.md

 * [Dafny](wiki/dafny.md), install and learn.
 * [Other](wiki/other-resources.md), K-framework resources.

-# How check the proofs?
+# How to check the proofs?

 ## Using a Docker container

 Pre-requisites:

 1. a working installation of [Docker](https://docs.docker.com),
 2. a fork or clone of this repository.